Espresso coffee machines

 We haven’t been able to assess repairability yet, but it’s important, so we’re gathering data and forming a plan so we can start including it in our lifetime scores.
 It will be challenging.
 We’ll need to analyse product failure data in our reliability surveys, conduct hands-on inspections to evaluate how easy products are to take apart, and investigate which brands make spare parts available at a reasonable price.

-In our annual reliability and satisfaction survey, consumers tell us about faults that have left an appliance they own unusable or mean they’ve had to change how they use it.
+In our annual reliability and satisfaction survey, consumers tell us about faults that have made an appliance they own unusable or mean they’ve had to change how they use it.
 We also ask them how satisfied they are with the appliance.
-We use their data to produce our predicted reliability and owner satisfaction scores.
+We use this data to produce our predicted reliability and brand satisfaction scores.

-Our data is based on responses for 1287 espresso machines in our 2021 survey.
+Our data is based on 1,653 responses from owners of espresso machines in our 2023 survey.

 Find the right one for you.